j-sokol/CloudwatchMonitoring/telegraf/README.md

-# Telegraf Role for AWS deployment
+# Telegraf Role for EC2 instances (currently RHEL6/7 supported)

 Deploys a telegraf agent on AWS instances with minimal config, exporting metrics to CloudWatch.